-Dept. of Knowledge Processing and Language Engineering Otto-von-Guericke-University of Magdeburg borgelt@iws.cs.uni-magdeburg.de
+Dept. of Knowledge Processing and Language Engineering Otto-von-Guericke-University of Magdeburg Universitätsplatz 2, 39106 Magdeburg, Germany borgelt@iws.cs.uni-magdeburg.de

-Summary.
-A core problem of approaches to frequent graph mining, which are based on growing subgraphs into a set of graphs, is how to avoid redundant search.
-A powerful technique for this is a canonical description of a graph, which uniquely identifies it, and a corresponding test.
-I introduce a family of canonical forms based on systematic ways to construct spanning trees.
-I show that the canonical form used in gSpan [14] is a member of this family, and that MoSS/MoFa [1, 3] is implicitly based on a different member, which I make explicit and exploit in the same way.
+Abstract.
+In approaches to frequent graph mining that are based on growing subgraphs into a set of graphs, one of the core problems is how to avoid redundant search.
+A powerful technique to overcome this problem is a canonical description of a graph, which uniquely identifies it, and a corresponding test.
+This paper introduces a family of canonical forms that are based on systematic ways to construct spanning trees.
+I show that the canonical form used in gSpan [14] is a member of this family, and that MoSS/MoFa [1, 3] is implicitly based on a different member, which I make explicit and exploit in the same way as in gSpan.